 Double hollyhocks grow best in a deep, rich, well-drained soil in a sunny location sheltered from strong wind.
 Because of their height, they should be set at the rear of the flower border.
 If possible, allow at least two square feet of garden to a plant.
 In areas where winters are; severe, some protective mulch such as peatmoss, leave, or evergreen boughs will help prevent serious injury from frost heaving.

 Hollyhock pests are of little consequence except for rust, which can be devastating in a damp summer.
-The only methods of control, and these are not very satisfactory, are to pick off and burn any infected foliage as soon as it appears, and to keep the remaining leaves, particularly the lower surfaces, dusted with, sulfur.
+The only methods of control and these are not very satisfactory, are to pick off and burn any infected foliage as soon as it appears, and to keep the remaining leaves, particularly the lower surfaces, dusted with, sulfur.
 Occasionally the plants may be infested with aphids.
-A good spraying or dusting with a contact insecticide will get rid of them in short order.
-In certain regions the Japanese beetle may be bothersome.
+Good spraying or dusting with a contact insecticide will get rid of them in short order.
+In certain regions, the Japanese beetle may be bothersome.
 Hand picking is the most effective remedy.

 If the gardener keeps in mind these few simple cultural practices, you will be amply rewarded by growing vigorous double hollyhocks which will receive the attention and admiration of all those who visit your garden.